ashok-khanna/ParEvil/README.md

 ## Additional Features
 Perhaps somewhat lesser known is that a reasonable amount of structural editing commands are actually built directly into Emacs[^10].
 We add the following keybindings to the above mix for transposing sexps.
-An argument to `transpose-sexp` serves as a repeat count, moving the previous expression over that many following ones.
-A negative argument moves the previous balanced expression backwards across those before it.
-An argument of zero, rather than doing nothing, transposes the balanced expressions ending at or after point and the mark.
+The trick to transposing is to have your cursor right after an sexp that you wish to transpose with the one before or after it.

 ```lisp
 ;; Accepts numeric prefix argument